How to File a Vermont Assumed Business Name Registration

 Submit the filing fee and form to the Secretary of State.
 Name registrations typically take one business day to process.

-While registering your Trade Name will keep someone else from registering the exact same name in Vermont, it does very little from someone else operating a business under that name in other states.
+While registering your Vermont Assumed Business Name will keep someone else from registering the exact same name in Vermont, it does very little to stop someone else from operating a business under that name in other states.
 If stopping others from using your business name is important, you can protect it through a trademark.

 Learn more about trademarking a business name.